Stafford Loan Frequently Asked Questions

 Are there specific schools that accept Stafford loans?

 Yes, Stafford Loans can be used at any eligible school which accepts them.
-Take a look at the School Loans page for information about which schools accept which loans.
 If you are unsure if your school participates in the Federal Loan Program, contact your financial aid officer.

 How can I receive a Stafford loan?

 To qualify for the Stafford loan, you have to complete the FAFSA and be awarded the Stafford loan by your school.